mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> <a name="scored_challenges"/> Friday Morning: Challenges

 * Six challenges, increasingly difficult
-* Credit for completing and documenting each stage
+* There is credit for completing/documenting each stage
 * You may have to explain problems you encounter
     * The hypothesis you used to identify a problem
     * The method you used to demonstrate a problem
     * The test you used to show resolution
+* No one has passed without completing at least four stages

 ---
 <div style="page-break-after: always;"></div>